vrandall66/front-end-submissions-public/1804/mod-3/personal-projects/tim/checkin-1.md

 Working with OAuth has been pretty challenging so far.
 Due to Pinterest's security concerns I also needed to access an outside utility for port forwarding.
 This requires its own level of maitenence.

 #### Deliverables for next checkin:
+* Get access token
+* Make fetch and get data in the store
+* Start testing
+* Start looking into google maps